Lempopone/dka-recurrence-prediction/src/README.md

 ## System Overview

-Сервис предназначен для прогнозирования риска рецидива диабетического кетоацидоза (ДКА) и предоставления интерпретируемых клинических рекомендаций врачу.
+The service is designed to predict the risk of diabetic ketoacidosis (DKA) recurrence and provide interpretable clinical insights for physicians.

-Архитектура включает:
+The architecture includes:
-- inference-слой (модели, объяснение, интерпретация)
+- inference layer (models, explanation, interpretation)
 - API (FastAPI)
-- пользовательский интерфейс (Streamlit)
+- user interface (Streamlit)

 ---